ZainabAbari/Movie-Recommender-System/README.md

 -Matplotlib & Seaborn
 -Pickle
 ---
-Author
+#### Author
 Zainab Abari
 LinkedIn: www.linkedin.com/in/zainab-abari

-Feel free to reach out for collaboration, feedback, or hiring opportunities!
+Thank you for viewing this project!.
+Feel free to reach out for collaboration, feedback, or hiring opportunities

-Thank you for viewing this project!
-Feedback and suggestions are welcome.
----
+--